sparkflows/sparkflows-docs/docs/operations/logs/logs-cleanup.rst

   2024-10-14 12:52:51 [restartedMain] "fire-1" INFO  fireui.schedulerquartz.SchedulerQuartzSingleton - Scheduling Logs cleanup Job : cron pattern 0 0 12 * * ?

-- The default cron expression of the logs clean up job will be execute  At 12:00 PM everyday.
+- The default cron expression of the clean up job will be execute  At 12:00 PM everyday.
-- While trigger time of the logs clean up jobs user can see the below logs for it
+- While trigger time of the clean up jobs user can see the below logs for it

 ::